 In 2010, a survey by advertising agency Grey Worldwide found that 40 per cent of Australian shoppers were buying house brands more than they used to, while close to two-thirds thought these brands were just as good as the familiar national brands.

 That year, researchers at Nielsen found that house brands represented 24.5 per cent of supermarket sales in the September quarter, up from 23.2 per cent in the last quarter of 2009.
 The figures represented a huge leap since 2005 when house brands made up just 12 per cent of grocery sales by dollar value and 19 per cent by volume.
 By 2018 the figure stood at 26 per cent.

-Coles and Woolworths continue to increase the range of products with their own brands, spurred by the success of Aldi where around 90 percent of products are own brand.
-Coles managing director said in 2018 that the company’s aim is to have 40 per cent of its range as private label by 2023.
+Coles and Woolworths continue to increase the range of products with their own brands, spurred by the success of Aldi, where around 90 per cent of products are own brand.
+Coles managing director said in 2018 that the company’s aim was to have 40 per cent of its range as privateby 2023.
 These private labels may, however, include so-called “phantom brands” where the retailer’s name does not appear anywhere on the packaging.
 House brand products could be made in Australia or sourced from overseas.
 Coles canned tomatoes, for example, come from Italy.

 The rise of house brands is a significant challenge to food manufacturers who have invested heavily in building brand loyalty to their products over decades.
 Some industry figures warn that the price pressures brought to bear on the companies producing house brands for the major chains could be a serious threat to manufacturing in Australia.